JustinVx/justin-venbrux/src/work/genzo.md

 </ColumnBlock>
 <ColumnBlock
   title="Starting a call quickly" text="Another pain point was users getting lost and/or stuck in other apps on Vuzix devices.
-By setting Genzō as a launcher app — effectively making the smartglasses a dedicated one-app device — we made it possible to start up the device and call the most recent contact with just a single click.
+By setting Genzõ as a launcher app — effectively making the smartglasses a dedicated one-app device — we made it possible to start up the device and call the most recent contact with just a single click.
 Making this work involved incorporating system settings and other OS functionality inside the Genzõ app itself."
 >

 ![Launching animation of Genzõ](img/start.gif)